Mullets-Gavin/s/README.md

 * `context = { state: any, value: any }` -- the context object passed in the callback function with `.state` and `.value`

 **Returns:**
-* `unsubscribe` -- returns the unsubscribe method to disconnect the subscription
+* `Subscription` -- returns a subscription object to disconnect the subscription

 **Example:**
 ```lua